enterspeedhq/enterspeed-docs/docs/userlogin.md

 <details>
 <summary>Can I have two users, one for email/password and one for Microsoft Entra ID, with the same email?</summary>

-No, in Enterspeed the email is unique per user.
+No, in Enterspeed the email is unique per user..

 </details>